A view of Hua Hills vineyard, 30 miles southwest of Bangkok.

 In Vietnam, several wine areas exist lead by the country's premier winery, Vang Dalat, which specializes in wines made from local table grapes.

 In general, the local populace tends toward sweeter, less sophisticated wines which severely curtails opportunities for Vietnamese export to the world market.

 In marked contrast, Thailand has been developing world class vintages made from traditional European Cabernet Savignon, Chenin blanc, and Shiraz grapes.
 Today, major Thailand wineries competing for attention include the Siam Winery Hua Hills vineyard and the Silverlake Winery in Pattaya along the southern coast, and another group of wineries situated around Khao Yai in south central Thailand.

-Learn more about the emerging wines from creative wine growers...
+Just up ahead, learn more about the emerging wines from creative wine growers in Southeast Asia.